Access credentials for interactive development work using Amazon SDK for Java 2.x

 For more details about how the SDK gets temporary credentials from the configuration, see the Understanding IAM Identity Center authentication section of the Amazon SDKs and Tools Reference Guide.

-It addition to the configuration that you set in the config
+In addition to the configuration that you set in the shared

 <dependency> <groupId>software.amazon.awssdk</groupId> <artifactId>sso</artifactId> </dependency> <dependency> <groupId>software.amazon.awssdk</groupId> <artifactId>ssooidc</artifactId> </dependency>